nodered/Mycroft-Battery-Powered-Satellite/README.md

 #### Status

 Test the microphone with i2s-microphone-udp-stream.ino and i2s-microphone-udp-stream.py on the pc/raspberry pi.
+You may have to open UDP port 18000 on your firewall.

-Test audio out with ESP8266Audio library above https://github.com/earlephilhower/ESP8266Audio
+Test audio out with the ESP8266Audio.zip library above.
+I tweaked AudioOuptutI2S.cpp to reflect the breadboard layout. https://github.com/earlephilhower/ESP8266Audio

 ### Parts